nick-doherty/airguidebook/README.md

 This app allows you to easily create a guidebook for your Airbnb and send it to your guest.

-It was made as part of General Assembly (Australia)'s WDI course after 3 weeks of training.
+It was made as part of General Assembly (Australia)'s WDI course after 4 weeks of intensive training.

 ###Site flow: